jkhoel/rust/wasm/examples/wasm-image-resize/README.md

 It then uses a small NextJS webapp to demo the WASM functions we have written.

+## Usage

+### Client-side
+This project shows two patterns for using WebAssembly modules client-side with Next;

+- Using a Context to share the WASM library to any children
+- Importing and initializing (`wasm.default()`) the library inside the same component

 ## Development: WASM

 The WASM module was initialized as a lib.
 So it can not work on its own.
 If we have a look at the Cargo.toml inside the `./wasm` directory, we see that it is actually a `cdylib`; C dynamic library.